 The Baby Boomers are reaching retirement.
 Some of them are financially ready for retirement; however, many are not.
 Even more have failed to plan their estate.
 No one likes to dwell on their own mortality, but failing to plan for it can have a significant financial impact on the next generation.

 Nursing home costs can deplete a nest egg very quickly.
-Planning ahead to ensure you qualify for Medicaid can help immensely.
-However, do not make the mistake of assuming that Medicaid will cover your entire long-term care bill.
+Planning ahead to ensure you qualify for Medi-Cal can help immensely.
+However, do not make the mistake of assuming that Medi-Cal will cover your entire long-term care bill.
 Instead, be prepared for a share of cost.